 AAD 160 - Graphic Illustration: Vector Drawing

-This course is designed to introduce the benefits, complexities and application of vector illustration and design (using Bezier curves) within a creative explorative environment.
-Learning to integrate traditional and digital image making techniques, students will be introduced to various methods of visual problem solving.
-The skills and ideas covered in this course are invaluable to students considering a career or study path in fine art, design, illustration, print media, motion graphics, animation or other media related arts.
+This course is designed to introduce the benefits, complexities, and application of vector illustration and design within a creative, explorative environment.
+Learning to integrate traditional and digital image-making techniques, students will be introduced to various methods of visual problem-solving using Bézier curves.
+In addition to the application of vector graphics, their historical and evolutionary development within illustration and design will be explored and discussed.
+The skills and ideas covered in this course are invaluable to students considering a career or study path in fine art, design, illustration, print media, motion graphics, animation, or other media related arts.

 MCC General Education: MCC-AH - Arts and Humanities (MAH), MCC-TL - Technological Literacy (MTL)

 Course Learning Outcomes

 1. Apply creative, traditional, and digital processes that are utilized in the fields of visual design and illustration.

 2. Demonstrate development of design and illustration skills/proficiencies while integrating traditional tools and materials with contemporary digital hardware, software, and peripheral devices.

 3. Produce solutions that address the physical, cognitive, cultural, historical, and social human factors that shape design decisions.